hellpig/collatz/BOINC_test/README.md

 ## getting new versions of example\_app installed

-I edited the projects config.xml file...
+I edited the project's config.xml file...
 * one\_result\_per\_user\_per\_wu changed to 1
 * enable\_delete\_account changed to 1